Höfner 500/1

-The Höfner 500/1 Violin Bass (sometimes nicknamed the "Beatle Bass" or "Cavern Bass") is a model of electric bass manufactured by Höfner under several varieties.
-It was introduced in 1955 and gained celebrity status during the 1960s as the primary bass used by Beatles bassist Paul McCartney.
+The Höfner 500/1 Violin Bass (sometimes nicknamed the "Beatle Bass") is a model of electric bass manufactured by Höfner under several varieties.
+It was introduced in 1955 and gained fame during the 1960s as the primary bass used by Paul McCartney of the Beatles.

 History

-In 1955, Walter Höfner designed an electrically amplified, semi-acoustic bass.
+In 1955, Walter Höfner designed an electrically amplified semi-acoustic bass.
 The hollow body made this style of bass very light and easy to play, as well as giving it a rich tone similar to that of the traditional double bass.
-The bass was first shown to the public at the Frankfurt Music Fair in the spring of 1956.
-A major boost for the bass came in early 1961 when it caught the eye of a young Paul McCartney.
-In July 1961, before Stuart Sutcliffe decided to leave the Beatles, he briefly lent McCartney his bass until the latter could earn enough to buy a bass of his own in June 1961.
-McCartney was drawn to the Höfner because he felt that its symmetrical shape would mean that playing it left-handed would not look as awkward as using a cutaway guitar designed for a right-handed player: Following the popularity of the Violin Bass created by McCartney, Höfner began producing a similar alternative in terms of sound and size with a different shaped body called the Höfner 500/2 Club Bass in 1964.
+The bass was first shown to the public at the Frankfurt Music Fair in early 1956.

+Following the popularity of the Violin Bass created by its use by Paul McCartney, Höfner began producing a similar alternative in terms of sound and size with a different shaped body, the Höfner 500/2 Club Bass, in 1964.

 Description

-The Höfner 500 is a hollow-body instrument, though lacking soundholes, and is as such commonly referred to as a semi-hollow bass.
+The Höfner 500/1 is a hollow-body instrument, though lacking soundholes, and is as such commonly referred to as a semi-hollow bass.
 It is built using a fairly traditional style, similar to that of an acoustic guitar.
 It commonly features a thin maple body, a spruce top and a maple neck.
 The fretboard is traditionally made of rosewood, though more contemporary models have utilized other, similar tonewoods.
-The Höfner 500 features a two-piece bridge system, consisting of an adjustable ebony bridge, and a metal tailpiece.
+The Höfner 500/ features a two-piece bridge system, consisting of an adjustable ebony bridge, and a metal tailpiece.
 The Höfner 500 is also notable for its distinctive control layout, featuring two rotary knobs, as well as three sliding knobs, controlling tone and pickup selection.

-Earlier models, as well as certain reissues featured the two pickups spaced closely together, up against the heel of the neck, providing a fairly uniform tone, though most recent basses feature a more conventional "bridge/neck" pickup placement.
-The earlier models are often referred to as "Cavern basses", after the Cavern club, where Paul McCartney famously made use of this particular model.
+Prior to 1962, the two pickups were mounted near each other up against the heel of the neck, and as a result they had very similar tone, even when played separately.
+In 1962, the bass was slightly redesigned to move the second pickup up against the bridge, giving each a more distinct tone.
+Additional cosmetic changes were made to the bass in 1962, including the use of a different logo on the headstock and different tuning pegs.
+Otherwise, the instrument in both configurations featured the same "brunette" sunburst finish, the same pearloid pickguard, and the same electronics and control configuration.
+The earlier version is often referred to as the "Cavern bass", after the Cavern Club, where Paul McCartney famously made use of this particular model.
+More modern re-issues have been made in both configurations.